A correction function-based kernel-free boundary integral method for elliptic PDEs with implicitly defined interfaces

 In this case, we solve the Poisson interface problem with the presence of arbitrarily close interfaces in three space dimensions.
 Interfaces are taken as a torus and an ellipsoid.
 The torus-shaped interface $\Gamma^{tor}$ is given by the boundary of the domain $\Omega$ defined in \eqref{eqn:ls-torus}.
 The ellipsoid-shaped interface is given by

 with $a = b = 0.6, c = 1$.
 The two interfaces are very close to each other near the curve

-In this configuration, since the curve $S$ is a dimension one object, the number of multi-intersection grid line segments, a grid line segment that intersects with interfaces multiple times, is on the order of $\mathcal{O}(N)$.
-The problem is challenging for classical body-fitted approaches, since it is nearly impossible to be resolved by a body-fitted mesh since the two interface is too close.
+In this configuration, since the curve $S$ is a one-dimensional object, the number of multi-intersection grid line segments---grid line segments that intersect interfaces multiple times---is on the order of $\mathcal{O}(N)$.
+The problem is challenging for classical body-fitted approaches because it is nearly impossible to resolve with a body-fitted mesh when the two interfaces are too close.
 The bounding box $\mathcal{B}$ is taken as $[-1.5,1.5]^3$.
-Boundary condition, interface condition and right-hand side are chosen such that the exact solution reads
+The boundary condition, interface condition and right-hand side are chosen such that the exact solution reads